 Running sandals may not be for everyone, but they’re a unique and freeing experience.
 It’s almost primal – going back to our very running roots.

-What are the point of Sandals?
+What is the point of sandals?

 Some runners may be wondering “What’s the point of running in sandals when I have cushy, padded running shoes?”